ibois-epfl/TSlam/dev_log/README.md

 ### Bug #1
 - This is actually a bug caused by OpenCV.
 [Link to the issue](https://github.com/opencv/opencv/pull/19253)
-- The problem should be solve by upgrading OpenCV to 4.5.5 and setting a flag when calling cv::solvePnPRansac().
+- The problem should be solve by upgrading OpenCV to 4.5.5 (actually, we don't have to switch to 5.0.0!) and setting a flag when calling cv::solvePnPRansac(), in `src/utils/loopdetector.cpp`.
 This uses another algorithm (USAC), which also performs better than RANSAC.
-(So actually, we don't have to switch to 5.0.0)
 - Available Flags: [Link to the file on Github](https://github.com/opencv/opencv/blob/2a4926f4178681306999cfb04f6de601ec12f47b/modules/calib3d/include/opencv2/calib3d.hpp)
 ```
 //! type of the robust estimation algorithm